Rio Grande Valley

-Teachers in the Rio Grande Valley are faced with a daunting challenge.
-For every 100 students entering a public school classroom in South Texas today, only 12 will earn any type of degree within six years of graduation.
-As early as third grade, students in South Texas are performing behind their peers across the state, and this gap persists through the grade levels and into college for those students who are able to further their education.
-Although the state of Texas has continued to emphasize standardized test scores as measures of student achievement and requirements for graduation, corps members quickly learn that they need to raise the bar even higher for their students to be successful beyond high school.
+Teachers in the Rio Grande Valley are faced with a steep challenge.
+For every 100 students entering a public school classroom in South Texas today, only 12 will receive a college degree within six years of graduation.
+As early as third grade, students in South Texas are performing behind their peers across the state and this disparity persists into college for those students who are able to further their education.